"TAKE THE OFFENSIVE!" Attend WLN's Tenth Annual Activist and Leadership Conference and Expo on February 1st!

 Left to right: Featured speakers include Andrei Illarionov, State Representative Bill Post, WLN Exec.
 Dir.
 Richard Burke, Mike Nearman, State Rep. and Oregon Director of the Freedom Foundation, and Dercy Teixeira of FreedomWorks,

 Join us at 9:00 am on Saturday, February 1st at the Portland Airport Embassy Suites Hotel for WLN’s 10th Annual Activist and Leadership Conference!
 The hotel is located at 7900 NE 82nd Avenue in Portland.

-State representative Mike Nearman will also speak.
-Rep. Nearman, also the Oregon Director for the Freedom Foundation, will talk about his organization's success with the U.S. Supreme Court's "Janus Decision" and how that impacts Otegon politics and its impact on the power of public employee unions.
+State representative Mike Nearman also the Oregon Director for the Freedom Foundation, will talk about his organization's success with the U.S. Supreme Court's "Janus Decision" and how that impacts Oregon politics and its impact on the power of public employee unions.